Snarkki/RandomEnemies/README.md

 The mod has blacklisted the tutorial areas (and couple other).
 Also some mobs are blacklisted, but i have only played upto ~ending of act2 atm so i do not know for sure what happens in later acts with the mod on.

 I actually have three different models for this and this seemed most stable (other ones were replacing unit groups / units with new units, but i couldnt figure out how to have them spawn in realistic places).

+You can contact me on Discord Pathfinder channel with name Ode

 **How to install**

 1. Download and install [Unity Mod Manager](https://github.com/newman55/unity-mod-manager), make sure it is at least version 0.23.0